chegardi/aCBudget/detailed_readme.txt

 *
 $	aCBudget.update >
 Here you can update a row with either combination of new comment, type and/or amount.
 Immediately after it is possible to add another row with same date, but new comment, type and amount.
 You are only able to type the day within 'update' command.
-If a switch in month, look at 'config' section.
+If a switch in month is required, look at 'config' section.

+*
+$	aCBudget.stats >
+Prints out a numbered menu for some quick stats.
+Only predefined commands here, with prompts where needed (for months and/or days etc.).

 *
 $	aCBudget.config >